7 Data-Backed Tactics for Negotiating Brand Deals in 2026

 - Research the brand's past campaigns and values.

-- Calculate your standard rates and prepare tiered packages.
+- Calculate your rates and prepare tiered packages.

 - Gather 2–3 performance metrics from past collaborations.